Adaeze-Jennifer/EXCELERATE-GLOBAL-INTERNSHIP-PROJECTS/International Student Recruitment Analytics/README.md

 # 🎓 DePaul University Graduate Admissions Analytics

-This project analyses the graduate admissions pipeline for **DePaul University** using **Power BI**, transforming raw applicant data into an interactive dashboard that provides insights into recruitment performance, admissions outcomes, and counselor engagement.
+This project analyses the graduate admissions pipeline for **DePaul University** using **Microsoft Excel** and **Power BI**, transforming raw applicant data into an interactive dashboard that provides insights into recruitment performance, admissions outcomes, and counselor engagement.
 The project follows a complete analytics workflow including exploratory data analysis, data cleaning, feature engineering, dashboard development, and business recommendations.

 ---